TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Related Work

-In parallel with our work, we noticed that a few papers \cite{xu2024texturegs,chao2025textured,huang2024texturedgs} introduce the texture attribute representation for Gaussian Splatting as well.
+Several works \cite{gstex,BBSplat,texturedgaussiansenhanced3d,SuperGaussians,GaussianBillboards,HDGS} recently introduced the texture attribute representation for Gaussian Splatting as well.
 They use it to model a view independent component of the color.
 Differently, we explore this representation for rendering material properties and normals within 2DGS enabled physically based rendering to reconstruct challenging highly reflective scenes.
-Differently, we also propose leveraging texture atlases to enable hardware acceleration at test-time rendering.
+We also propose leveraging texture atlases to enable hardware acceleration at test-time rendering.
+Closest to our context, concurrent work \cite{GTAvatar} manages to encode spatially varying primitive material attributes in a single compact texture map thanks to their pre-fitted template mesh.